Stakes (miniseries): Critical reception

 Former series storyboard artist Rebecca Sugar temporarily returned to the show as a songwriter and voice actress.
 Her song "Everything Stays" was met with critical praise.

 Stakes was met with mostly positive reviews, although a few commentators felt that the miniseries did not meet expectations.
 Charlie Jane Anders of io9 applauded the miniseries, noting that it is an interesting meditation on the concept of change, as well as the on philosophical idea that everything is cyclical.
 In regards to the art and direction of the miniseries, Anders wrote: "There is so much insane gorgeous imagery in this [miniseries], including a ton of really fantastic dream sequences.
 This show is really pushing its limits in terms of pure visual artistry."
-Anders noted that, while some fans of the show have been suffering from "Adventure Time fatigue"—largely based on the belief that the show has not moved forward since Finn met his father—Stakes "really feels like a rejoinder to the people who complain the show isn’t moving fast enough with its plots".
-Writing for Vox, Emily VanDerWerff wrote highly of the miniseries, arguing that it was an excellent example of the coming-of-age story that "shows off the kids series' emotional maturity".
+Anders noted that, while some fans of the show have been suffering from "Adventure Time fatigue"—largely based on the belief that the show has not moved forward since Finn met his father—Stakes "really feels like a rejoinder to the people who complain the show isn't moving fast enough with its plots".
+Writing for Vox, Emily St. James wrote highly of the miniseries, arguing that it was an excellent example of the coming-of-age story that "shows off the kids series' emotional maturity".
 She did note that the miniseries is "less a cohesive whole than a bunch of short stories that feel as if they accidentally add up to something bigger", and that the need for every installment to exist as a self-contained unit made Stakes "a little clunky".
 With that being said, she felt that it ended up being "suitably epic" and "rich with metaphor".
-Ultimately, VanDerWerff felt that the moral message of the miniseries was: "Change is good.
+Ultimately, St. James felt that the moral message of the miniseries was: "Change is good.
 Growth is good.
 Supporting others' growth is good.
 And accepting others when they need to change is the best thing you can do."